Editing layers

 Mobile editing

-With Felt's native mobile app, data editing is available on mobile devices with the same capabilities as desktop.
-Use tap gestures to select features and edit attributes through the properties panel.
+With Felt's native mobile app, Field App, data editing is available on mobile devices with the same capabilities as desktop.
+Use tap gestures to add and edit features and feature attributes through the properties panel.
+To get started with Felt's Field App see Getting started and download the Felt app on your Androidarrow-up-right or iOSarrow-up-right device.

 Technical details